ludlun04/IDATA2301-Project/DESIGN.md

 ## Concept Phase

 ### Theme
-The website should give an impression of a journey, travel and adventure.
+The aim of the website is to give an impression of journey, travel and adventure.
 There is also a balance in design between playfull and serious-buisness.

 ### Color Theme
 - Companies primary color is #FFCA1E.
 This color gives a feeling of happiness, liveliness, hope, curiosity and intelligence.
 - Accent colors and alternative colors will be chosen from the palette below.
 #### Color pallet
 ![Image of color gradients from primary color](/assets/colors.jpg)

+N.B.
+The ratioes between text and background are checked to ensure readability.

 ### Hierarchy and layout
 Our base layout consists of a header at the top, page content at the center and footer at the bottom.